Doctor Strange is the newest film in the Marvel Cinematic Universe, and the first one to explore the mystic side of the Marvel universe.

 “Dr. Stephen Strange’s (Benedict Cumberbatch) life changes after a car accident robs him of the use of his hands.
 When traditional medicine fails him, he looks for healing, and hope, in a mysterious enclave.
 He quickly learns that the enclave is at the front line of battle against unseen dark forces bent on destroying reality.
 Before long, Strange is forced to choose between his life of fortune and status or leave it all behind to defend the world as the most powerful sorcerer in existence.”

-This movie is defintely an origin story, but one we have never seen on screen before (Sorry Spider-man/Batman, we all know who dies and that’s why you are who you are).
-The second movie in MCU’s Phase 3 of movies, the universe has been well established, and doesn’t even need to be really mentioned.
-There were only two times that its touched on that its connected, one with the Avengers Tower in Manhattan, and the other with the Ancient One’s (Tilda Swinton) line “Heroes like the Avengers protect the world from physical dangers.
+This movie is definitely an origin story, but one we have never seen on screen before (sorry Spider-Man/Batman, we all know who dies and that’s why you are who you are).
+The second movie in MCUs Phase 3 of movies, the universe has been well established, and doesn’t even need to be really mentioned.
+There were only two times that its touched on that it’s connected, one with the Avengers Tower in Manhattan, and the other with the Ancient One’s (Tilda Swinton) line “Heroes like the Avengers protect the world from physical dangers.
 We safeguard it against more mystical threats.”

 The film has visual effects that definitely remind the audience of 2010’s Inception, but bumped up to a new level.
 This is more than just what dreams can come up with, but how magic can change the fabric of space and time as we know it.